ritua2/IPT/README.md

 The *.zip file named testing_scripts.zip contains
 1) sample serial programs,
-2) parallel versions of the sample programs geenrated using IPT,
+2) parallel versions of the sample programs generated using IPT,
 3) a bash script to test the code correctness, and
 4) sample input files (*.txt)